bluenote-1577/fairy/README.md

 Fairy is used after metagenomic assembly and before binning.
 It can

-* Calculate coverage 100x-1000x faster than read alignment (e.g. BWA) for coverage calculation
+* Calculate coverage 100x-1000x faster than read alignment (e.g. BWA)
-* Give comparable bins for **multi-sample** binning and short read or nanopore reads
+* Give comparable bins for **multi-sample** binning (short read or nanopore reads)
-* Output formats that are compatible with MetaBAT2, MaxBin2, and more
+* Output formats that are compatible with MetaBAT2, MaxBin2, SemiBin2, and more

 **Caveats**: